udacity/cloud-developer/course-02/project/image-filter-starter-code/README.md

 Screenshot of the EBS application dashboard after deployment

-[Link to the endpoint URL]: (http://udacity-udagram-image-filter-dev.us-east-1.elasticbeanstalk.com/)
+[Link to the endpoint URL] (http://udacity-udagram-image-filter-dev.us-east-1.elasticbeanstalk.com/)